sarahmarie1976/node-api-practice/README.md

 We have provided test data for all the resources.

 ## Stretch Goal
+- Add a custom middleware function that logs information about every request that comes into your server e.g. provides information about the request method or request url.
 - Use `create-react-app` to create an application in a separate folder (outside the API shows/data folder).
 Name it anything you want.
 - From the React application show a list of all _shows_ using the API you built.
 - Add functionality to show the details of a show, including its characters, when clicking a show's name in the list.
 Use React Router to navigate to a separate route to show the show's details.